viededario/Luck/Proposal.md

           if player selects red and random choice on board is blue, player gets PointReduced if player selects blue and random choice on board is blue, player gets pointsAdded if player selects blue and random choice on board is red, player gets PointReduced
-- Step 5: Create event listeners to allowing player to click  bet, choices and restart game
+- Step 5: Create event listeners to allow user to click  bet, choices and restart game
 - step 6: Calculate players points in Score as game is being played.
-- Step 7: Display Final Message for if score is equal or greater than 8 Message for when score is less than 8
+- Step 7: Display Final Message for if score is equal or greater than 8, or less than 8 Message depending on final score

 ![7D0A9AA1-AB2F-4E15-A2D2-0B7E58E294F5](https://github.com/user-attachments/assets/2c8a8b5e-314f-41ba-9800-b05946a6891a)